 This document is then So Ordered by the Court.
 What is missing from my draft copy is a place for the signatures of counsel which some stickler might consider necessary for enforcement by the court against an attorney.

 In a prior article, I discussed the new Expert Discovery rule found in the revised Commercial Division Rules (13(c)).
 Section IV (9) would now bring the rule, in full force and effect, into the Preliminary Conference Order.
 It does so by restating it and giving the parties the opportunity to object to it or to its timetable as found in Rule 13(c) and directs the parties to request a court conference to discuss any objections to the rule or its procedural format.

 Far too many lawyers, after receiving the Preliminary Conference Order, file it in their obligation binder and never look at it again.
 Often at times it is a big mistake to do that and such an error could be magnified in the future assuming the new format is put into effect.

 Hon.
-Ira B. Warshawsky is a member of NAM’s (National Arbitration and Mediation) Hearing Officer Panel and is available to hear arbitrations and mediations throughout the New York Metro area.
-He is a retired Justice of the Supreme Court, Nassau County, Commercial Division, and he has been voted one of the Top Ten Mediators in New York State by the New York Law Journal Reader Rankings Survey.
-Hon.
-Warshawsky is Of Counsel to Meyer, Suozzi, English & Klein, P.C., in Garden City, NY.
+Ira B. Warshawsky, is a retired Justice of the Supreme Court, Nassau County, Commercial Division.
+He is a member of NAM’s (National Arbitration and Mediation) Hearing Officer Panel and is available nationwide for arbitrations and mediations.
+For the third year, he was voted a Top Ten Arbitrator in the 2016 New York Law Journal Reader Rankings Annual Survey, and was also named a National Law Journal 2016 Alternative Dispute Resolution Champion, as part of a select group of only 48 nationwide.
+Judge Warshawsky is Of Counsel to Meyer, Suozzi, English & Klein, P.C., in Garden City, NY.